AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/server-admin/image-rendering-api-ref/c-ir-server-administration/c-ir-configuring-and-managing-the-server/c-ir-starting-and-stopping-the-server.md

 seo-title: Starting and stopping the server
 solution: Experience Manager
 title: Starting and stopping the server
-topic: Scene7 Image Serving - Image Rendering API
+topic: Dynamic Media Image Serving - Image Rendering API
 uuid: edd588ce-fbc0-4003-b007-a5dc9a84ad8a
 ---